ga-curriculum/unsupervised-learning-metrics/introduction-to-unsupervised-learning/README.md

 ```

 **Discuss!** Imagine you are working with a marketing agency.
-How might a marketer use this segmentation data in practice?
+How might a marketer use this segmentation data to design targeted campaigns?

 ## Think About Your Role...
 Think about clients you have worked with in the past, or are currently working with.